A-Z Index

 Agent

 COVID-19 is caused by SARS-CoV-2, a human coronavirus first identified in December 2019.
-SARS-CoV-2 is one of seven coronaviruses known to cause infections in humans.
 SARS-Cov-2 is an RNA virus and as a result it acquires mutations quickly.
 Often, new mutations occur that have no impact or may be detrimental to the virus.
 Occasionally, these mutations result in a competitive advantage against other versions (lineages) of the virus that are circulating.
 When this occurs, that lineage may become more prevalent in the population.
 If one of these lineages or groups of lineages have characteristics that impact public health (increases in severity, transmissibility, or evasion of existing immunity; resistance to therapeutics), those lineages may be considered a variant of concern or interest.
 The CDC and WHO track SARS-CoV-2 variants for mutations that might lead to therapeutic resistance or reduced vaccine efficacy.
 For more information visit: https://www.cdc.gov/coronavirus/2019-ncov/variants/index.html.

 Identification